Fast implementation of the Tukey depth: Introduction

-In this paper, we further improve Dyckerhoff and Mozharovskyi's procedure.
-We find that it is useful to extend the definition of the Tukey depth for a single point $z$ into the version for a subspace $\mathbf{V}$.
-Then relying on this, we propose for dimensions $p \ge 3$ a new exact algorithm which is still of combinatorial nature, but possesses exactly the complexity of $O(n^{p-1} \log n)$, better than that $O(n^p)$ of \cite{DM2014}.
+In this paper, we further improve Mozharovskyi's procedure.
+We find that it is convenient to extend the definition of the Tukey depth for a single point $z$ into the version for a subspace $\mathbf{V}$.
+Then relying on this, we propose for dimensions $p \ge 3$ our first exact algorithm which is still of combinatorial nature, but possesses exactly the complexity of $O(n^{p-1} \log n)$, better than that $O(n^p)$ of \cite{DM2014}.

-Nevertheless, like all algorithms mentioned above, this new algorithm still needs to fully address all ${n \choose p - 1}$ \emph{critical direction vectors}.
+Nevertheless, likewise to all algorithms aforementioned, this algorithm still needs to fully address all ${n \choose p - 1}$ critical direction vectors.
 On the other hand, when computing the Tukey depth, we are in fact searching for the infimum of $P_n (u^{\top} X \leq u^{\top} z)$ with respect to $u$.
-A great proportion of the \emph{critical direction vectors} may be \emph{redundant} in the sense that some of them have values $P_n (u^{\top} X \leq u^{\top} z)$ larger than $\tau$, which we assume to be an approximation of the Tukey depth obtained through the approximate methods.
-A nature question here is whether or not we can eliminate some of them from consideration.
+A great proportion of critical direction vectors may be \emph{redundant} in the sense that some of them have values $P_n (u^{\top} X \leq u^{\top} z)$ larger than $\tau$, which we assume to be an upper bound for the Tukey depth obtained through an approximate method.
+A natural question that arises now is whether we can eliminate some of them from consideration.

 The answer is positive.
-With the extended definition above, we find it is possible to utilize the \emph{quasiconcave}, i.e., all depth regions are convex \citep{Mos2013}, of the Tukey depth function to reduce greatly the number of \emph{critical direction vectors} involved.
-An \emph{iterative} algorithm is constructed to realize this idea.
-This approach is still of combinatorial property because it is been strictly limited to consider direction vectors among the \emph{critical direction vectors}.
-Hence it can be implemented very efficiently.
+With the extended definition above, we find it is possible to utilize the \emph{quasiconcave}, i.e., all depth regions are convex and nested \citep{Mos2013}, of the Tukey depth function to reduce greatly the number of critical direction vectors involved.
+An iterative algorithm is constructed to realize this idea.
+This approach is still of combinatorial property because it is strictly limited to consider critical direction vectors.
+Hence its implementation runs quite efficiently.
 This algorithm is depth-depending.
-The smaller the depth value of the point $z$ is, the less the computation time this algorithm tends to consume.
+The smaller the Tukey depth of $z$ is, the less time this algorithm tends to consume.

-The proposed algorithms have been implemented in Matlab.
-The whole code can be obtained through emailing to the author.
+Both algorithms have been implemented in Matlab.
+The whole code can be obtained from the author through email.
 Data examples are also provided to illustrate the performance of the proposed algorithms.